Speak to an expert

 The downtime caused by this attack has lead to inhibited operations, lost revenue and damaged reputations.
 Affected organisations have been racing to restore their latest system back ups or have resorted to paying the ransom.

-Key Steps you can take to protect your organisation from ramsomware attack
+Key Steps you can take to protect your organisation from ransomware attack

 • Keep your organisation’s security software patches up to date.